urho3d/urho3d/Readme.txt

    are no more new options in red.
 For the first configuration, choose the generator you like to use.
 Click the Group check box to group the build options.
-    - In the Ungrouped Entries: only check one of these options (ANDROID, IOS, RASPI) when you target the platform, leave them unchecked for dekstop/native build.
+    - In the Ungrouped Entries: check IOS option when targeting it on Xcode.
     - In the URHO3D group: check any of the options you desire.
 Some of the options when checked may cause new options to be made available in the subsequent configuration loop.